Key takeaways

 Modern claims automation insurance fundamentally solves long-standing operational pain points while elevating the policyholder experience.

 Achieving true automated insurance claims processing requires a sophisticated technology stack that moves far beyond the limitations of rigid, pre-defined scripts.
-At the heart of this transformation is the shift from traditional automation to Agentic AI.
+At the heart of this transformation is the shift from traditional automation to Agentic AI in insurance.

 Agentic systems go beyond scripted bots by maintaining context and dynamically coordinating workflows across systems - routing cases for straight-through processing or human escalation based on confidence and governance thresholds.